jarad/MWBDSSworkshop/README.md

 > ISDS R Workshop installed succesfully!

-You can exit out of R.
+You can exit out of R by copy-pasting the following command.

         q("no")